-Drive approximately 2 hours to the picturesque Mekong Delta to witness the daily life of people living in this area.
+Drive approximately two hours to the picturesque Mekong Delta to witness the daily life of people living in this area.
 You will travel around by motorised, wooden boats between the islands and then change to smaller, paddle boats in the canals.
 Sightseeing involves hopping on and off these boats, often on unsteady and slippery surfaces, sometimes without handrails or assistance.
-Have lunch at a rustic local restaurant where we can sample the culinary specialties of the Mekong Delta.
+Have lunch at a local restaurant where we can sample the culinary specialties of the Mekong Delta.
 Return to Saigon, en route visit Vinh Trang Pagoda to experience the Cao Dai religion.

 Mekong Delta - Although primarily rural, the Mekong Delta is a densely populated area where life progresses around its fertile banks.
-The Mekong Delta is the 13th longest, and the 10th largest river, by volume alone and people live, trade, travel and even go to school on the riverbanks.
+The Mekong Delta is the 13^{th} longest, and the 10^{th} largest, by volume alone and people live, trade, travel and even go to school on the riverbanks.
 The rice which is cultivated in the many farming lands is said to be enough to supply the entire country with a little extra.

-DAY 4: JOURNEY TO HOI AN
+DAY 4: SAIGON TO HOI AN

-Fly 1 hour and 15 minutes to Danang and transfer to the charming town of Hoi An.
-This afternoon enjoy a walking tour of the narrow and ancient streets of this charming town.
-We will visit one of Hoi An's oldest homes, built over 200 years ago and still occupied by the descendants of the merchant family that originally built it.
-We will also visit the traditional Hoi An Market, the Quan Cong Chinese Temple and the Japanese Covered Bridge.
+Fly one hour and 15 minutes to Danang and transfer to the charming town of Hoi An.
+This afternoon, enjoy a walking tour of the narrow and ancient streets of this charming town.
+Visit one of Hoi An's oldest homes, built over 200 years ago and still occupied by the descendants of the merchant family that originally built it.
+You will also visit the traditional Hoi An Market, the Reaching Out arts and crafts workshop, the Quan Cong Chinese Temple and the Japanese Covered Bridge.